ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 the guarantee to only guaranteeing that any connection found during a lookup had not been freed.
 Lookups are protected with epoch and updates are serialized with a mutex.
-As before the lookup returns the connection locked to guarantee liveness past lookup - but now, once the lock is acquired lookup now checks that the connection has not had the `INP_FREED` flag set.
+As before the lookup returns the connection locked to guarantee existence past lookup - but now, once the lock is acquired lookup now checks that the connection has not had the `INP_FREED` flag set.
 If the flag is set it indicates that connection is pending free and so we drop the lock and return NULL as if no connection had been found.